ak19qp/ICSME2023/README.md

 This repository contains the artifact needed to:
 1. Generate Perf data related to kernel events (we will be using system calls as an example) made by applications (we will be using Firefox as an example).
-2. Extract functions from callstack while those kernel events took place.
+2. Extract functions from the call stack while those kernel events took place.
 3. Extract relevant data to calculate the wait time length of those kernel events.
 4. Perform Enhanced Statistical Debugging (ESD) on the extracted data.
 5. Rank the suspicious/problematic application functions responsible for performance issues based on the ESD data.

-Usually when a callstack data is read, it will show memory addresses of the functions.
+Usually when a call stack data is read, it will show memory addresses of the functions.
 This is not useful for debugging in the sense that we do not know which exact function we are looking at.
-Therefore, these addresses needs to be translated into their function names.
-This could be done with debugger info enabled with the built and if the binaries are available for the application.
-We will be using Firefox for this example as they already provide a built-in support for Perf.
+Therefore, these addresses need to be translated into their function names.
+This could be done with debugger info enabled with the build and if the binaries are available for the application.
+We will be using Firefox for this example as they already provide built-in support for Perf.

 ## Minimum System Requirements: